- Steps to calculating subsidy

 - DHOS-eligible $80,000 subsidised loan limit

-- Tables of interest rates & subsidy values
+- Tables of interest rates, subsidy tiers and values

 The amount of your monthly DHOAS subsidy payment will be based on the following: